-On this month's Australian Leukaemia Foundation CLL Teleforum, our guest speaker Danielle Keoller (Oncology / Haematology Dietitian at the North Coast Cancer Institute / Coffs Harbour NSW), provided plenty of useful tips for healthy eating for CLL patients, with particular attention to recommendations for immune compromised patients.
+This month's (June 2014) Australian Leukaemia Foundation CLL Teleforum guest speaker Danielle Keoller (Oncology / Haematology, a dietitian at the North Coast Cancer Institute / Coffs Harbour NSW), provided plenty of useful tips for healthy eating for CLL patients, with particular attention to recommendations for immune compromised patients.

 Here's the safe eating diet recommended by Danielle, which is a consensus document by Queensland Dietitians that was last reviewed in November 2013 and is available from the Queensland Oncology Health Department site: